February 2023

 If you are someone that is prone to cracked heels, then you ought to be especially aware of the possibility of developing an infection because of this condition.
 Cracked heels occur when the skin covering the heel becomes severely dehydrated and fissures begin to form on the skin.
 As a result of these fissures, the skin might even start to bleed.
 Infections are an important risk to be aware of if you have cracked heels.
 Specifically, if an individual removes skin on the heels through a process known as debridement, an infection might occur.
 For example, if too much skin is removed with a razor, then the individual might be setting themselves up for a nasty infection.
 If you have cracked heels, it is suggested that you see a podiatrist promptly.
 This medical professional will be able to help you treat your condition and answer any questions you might have.

 If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
-If you have any concerns, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Cracked Heels